mauOrtRuiz/Grain_classify/README.md

 Medium| 47 |
 Big | 43 |

+RGM colour images
 Size 1024X1280

-Next images are spplited into 4 smaller of size 512x512 and after data augemtation: rotate 90 degrees, rotate -90 degrees, flipp up and flip left follon total images.
+Next images are spplited into 4 smaller of size 512x512 and after data augemtation: rotate 90 degrees, rotate -90 degrees, flip up and flip left.
-Images are resized to 1/5 and cropped to 224x224 pixel size
+Also, images are resized to 0.5 and cropped to 224x224 pixel size
 ```
 conteo=1;
 for k=1:totales(1)